 Usually, on a bike that came with double chainwheels, the inner chainwheel will be more in line with the rear sprocket.
-If you wish to make the bike a pure fixed gear, you can buy a set of shorter "stack bolts" (the 5 bolts that hold the chainwheel(s) to the crank spider).
+For a neat appearance with a single chainwheel, you can buy a set of shorter "stack bolts" (the 5 bolts that hold the chainwheel(s) to the crank spider).
 You may find it easier to locate these in a shop that deals in BMX bikes.

 hen your install the rear wheel on any bicycle which has only a chainwheel and sprocket, no additional pulleys, there are basically three things you need to adjust simultaneously:

 Note: if the hub has a nutted axle, it is vitally important that the threads be properly lubricated with grease or oil.
 You should also have grease or oil on the contact surface where the axle nut presses against the washer that contacts the frame.